 This policy provides guidelines that will assist working mothers with the transition back to work following the birth of a child by providing a lactation support program that allows a nursing mother to express breast milk periodically during the workday.
 The policy is in compliance with The Patient Protection and Affordable Care Act (H.R.
 3590) which was signed into law on March 23, 2010.

-The policy applies to all SHRA and EPA (faculty and non-faculty) permanent employees and to adjunct and temporary employees.
+The policy applies to all SHRA and EHRA (faculty and non-faculty) permanent employees and to adjunct and temporary employees.

 III.
 Policy Statement